colorium/runtime/README.md

-# Colorium Runtime Component
+# Callable resolver and annotation parser

 - Read docblock annotations
-- Resolve any callable into a formalized `Resource` instance
+- Resolve any callable into a formalized `Invokable` instance
-- Inject custom data/factory into callable parameters

 Exemple :